 It may be difficult to see how your event can assist an entire ecosystem in recovery, but it can help to think of it as one step on the path.
-If you're planting native plants, will it provide habitat for future native animal reintroductions?
-Every step in the right direction can make the next step easier.
+If you're clearing garbage, will it help the soil recover for planting next year?
+If you're planting trees, will it provide habitat for future animal reintroductions?
+Every step in the right direction makes the next step easier.